If you’re looking for a sweet cocktail, something more historic than the Cosmopolitan, I can think of no better place to start than the Martinez.

 Another characteristic that separates the 1880s Martinez (or Martini or Turf Club) from the modern Martini is that the former was unquestionably a vermouth drink, not a gin drink—two parts sweet Italian vermouth to one part Old Tom gin, usually with bitters, and often with dashes of Maraschino liqueur or some other amendment.
 It’s a very sweet formulation by current standards.

-While some modern recipes stick to the “authentic” two parts sweet vermouth to one part Old Tom gin; some modern bartenders reintroducing the Martinez present it in more current form—drier, and more gin-heavy to accommodate today’s tastes.
+While some modern recipes stick to the “authentic” two parts sweet vermouth to one part Old Tom gin, others present it in more current form—drier, and more gin-heavy to accommodate today’s tastes.
 Some current recipes call for equal parts gin and vermouth; some go as far as to call for two parts gin to one part vermouth, and some abandon the sweet Old Tom gin altogether, replacing it with London Dry—in a sense, reinventing the original 1890s evolutionary path of the Martini.

 The original Martinez recipe